Saf-One/Notes/process_notes.md

 1. **Add your raw notes** to the `input_notes.md` file below the divider line.

-2. **Ask Claude to process your notes** with one of these prompts:
+2. **Process your notes** with one of these steps:
-   - "Process my notes according to the rules"
+   - Run the note processor script
-   - "Enhance my notes in input_notes.md"
+   - Apply the note processor rules manually
-   - "Apply the note processor rules to my input"
+   - Use the automated formatter

-3. **Claude will automatically**:
+3. **The system will automatically**:
    - Read the rules from `note_processor_rules.md`
    - Identify the topic of your notes
    - Process your raw notes from `input_notes.md`